jiaaro/pydub/README.markdown

 song = AudioSegment.from_wav("never_gonna_give_you_up.wav")
 ```

-...or an mp3
+...or a mp3

 ```python
 song = AudioSegment.from_mp3("never_gonna_give_you_up.mp3")
 ```

-... or an ogg, or flv, or [anything else ffmpeg supports](http://www.iepak.com/35/TopicDetail.aspx)
+... or an ogg, or flv, or [anything else ffmpeg supports](http://www.ffmpeg.org/general.html#File-Formats)

 ```python
 ogg_version = AudioSegment.from_ogg("never_gonna_give_you_up.ogg")